bookwyrm-social/bookwyrm/README.md

 ## The overall idea
 ### What it is and isn't
-FediReads is a platform for social reading!
+BookWyrm is a platform for social reading!
 You can use it to track what you're reading, review books, and follow your friends.
 It isn't  primarily meant for cataloguing or as a datasource for books, but it does do both of those things to some degree.

 ### The role of federation
-FediReads is built on [ActivityPub](http://activitypub.rocks/).
-With ActivityPub, it inter-operates with different instances of FediReads, and other ActivityPub compliant services, like Mastodon and Pixelfed.
+BookWyrm is built on [ActivityPub](http://activitypub.rocks/).
+With ActivityPub, it inter-operates with different instances of BookWyrm, and other ActivityPub compliant services, like Mastodon and Pixelfed.
 This means you can run an instance for your book club, and still follow your friend who posts on a server devoted to 20th century Russian speculative fiction.
-It also means that your friend on mastodon can read and comment on a book review that you post on your Fedireads instance.
+It also means that your friend on mastodon can read and comment on a book review that you post on your BookWyrm instance.

 Federation makes it possible to have small, self-determining communities, in contrast to the monolithic service you find on GoodReads or Twitter.
 An instance can be focused on a particular type of literature, be just for use by people who are in a book club together, or anything else that brings people together.
 Each community can choose which other instances they want to federate with, and moderate and run their community autonomously.
 Check out https://runyourown.social/ to get a sense of the philosophy and logistics behind small, high-trust social networks.

 ### Features
 Since the project is still in its early stages, not everything here is fully implemented.
 There is plenty of room for suggestions and ideas.
-Open an [issue](https://github.com/mouse-reeve/fedireads/issues) to get the conversation going!
+Open an [issue](https://github.com/mouse-reeve/bookwyrm/issues) to get the conversation going!
  - Posting about books
     - Compose reviews, with or without ratings, which are aggregated in the book page
     - Compose other kinds of statuses about books, such as: